 Floral notes such as lily of the valley, rose or jasmine are added to the classic chypre structure.
 Ysatis by Givenchy is a good example of this creating a more musky and less traditional chypre accord.
 Aromatics Elixir by Clinique was introduced in the 1970’s as a commercial answer to the patchouli oil worn by the hippy movement.
 Patchouli being a key component of the chypre accord obviously comes into it’s own in this fragrance.

 Patchouli has seen a resurgence of late and whilst most could not really be classified as chypres the combination of fruit and patchouli has spawned its own little “fruitchouli” category – almost every brand has one!

-The classic chypre accord works well with both amber notes to create Oriental Chypres such as Coco by Chanel and Ambre Sultan by Serge Lutens and of course can also lead into the more masculine leathery territory.
+The classic chypre accord works well with both amber notes to create Ambery Chypres such as Coco by Chanel and Ambre Sultan by Serge Lutens and of course can also lead into the more masculine leathery territory.

 Chypre Notes in Perfumery Include: Bergamot, Oakmoss, Labdanum, Patchouli, Vetiver, Benzoin, Castoreum